 St John the Baptist Church off Westhead Avenue has installed new energy efficient LED lights in the church hall thanks to funding from Stafford Borough Council through the 'We Love Littleworth' project.

-A new programme of work is underway in the Littleworth area of Stafford, called 'We Love Littleworth'.
-It is part of Stafford Borough Council’s work to promote environmental quality and to reduce our carbon footprint and encourage residents to be more environmentally aware.
-The project is a collaboration between the Council, Sustainability Matters, and local community groups, businesses, schools and other organizations.
+'We Love Littleworth' is part of Stafford Borough Council’s work to promote environmental quality and to reduce our carbon footprint and encourage residents to be more environmentally aware.
+The project in the Littleworth area of Stafford started in 2015, and is a collaboration between the Council, Sustainability Matters, and local community groups, businesses, schools and other organizations.

 Promote more sustainable lifestyles

-In Littleworth, links already exist with Perkins Engines, Weston Road Academy and St John’s Primary School, at the County Hospital, on local allotments, and via local community work at Kingston Pool Covert (South) LNR.
-The hope is to foster participation more widely in the community, to improve environmental quality and promote more sustainable lifestyles in the area.
+In Littleworth links have been forged with a range of groups and organisations, including Perkins Engines, Weston Road Academy, St John’s Primary School, County Hospital, St John's Church, local Guides, and Sea Cadets.
+The aim has been to foster participation more widely in the community, to improve environmental quality and promote more sustainable lifestyles in the area.

 Jacqueline Perkins of Weston Road Academy using the new cycle stands